Hamidiye (cavalry): Creation of Hamidiye cavalry

-Armenian and Assyrian persecution/genocide
+Armenian and Assyrian genocide

-The Hamidiye played a significant role in the Armenian genocide and largely responsible for the Hamidian Massacres that occurred from 1894-1896.
+The Hamidiye played a significant role in the Armenian genocide and largely responsible for the Hamidian massacres that occurred from 1894 to 1896.
 They were told to take control of many lands populated by Armenians to weaken "internal enemies" along with the hidden agenda of eventually eliminating the Armenians.
 Regions with high Armenian revolutionary actions were targets for the Hamidiye.
 The Hamidiye created an "Armenian Conspiracy" to justify their reasons for killing the Armenians.

 According to some estimates, about ten to twenty thousand Armenians were slaughtered by the Hamidiye units.
 According to Janet Klein, Hamidiye units were involved in the large scale massacres and violence against Armenians in the period 1894-96 and 1915, and they were also "implicated in mass murder, deportation and looting" during the First World War.

 According to Richar G. Hovannisian, an Armenian-American, the Ottoman armed forces and Hamidiye units slaughtered Assyrians in the Tur Abdin region in 1915.
 It is estimated that ten thousand Assyrians were killed, and according to a document from the same years, "the skulls of small children were smashed with rocks, the bodies of girls and women who resisted rape were chopped into pieces live, men were mostly beheaded, and the clergy skinned or burnt alive".